-The net surplus from fundraising was applied to unfunded initiatives.
+The net surplus from fundraising was applied to unfunded initiatives, like providing social events for our young people and women and children programs and supporting mental health research projects.

 No traders were engaged in the generation of fundraising income.

 The directors as detailed in the directors report receive remuneration in the form of honorariums together with reasonable out-of-pocket expenses.